This page provides tips on how to choose an executive coach – and provides information about my Executive Coaching practice.

-- If you contact me, be patient: I do not check email hourly, let alone daily; and I am not tied to social media.
-It may take a week (or more during the summer) for me to respond, as I go silent for periods to concentrate on writing, teaching and to focus on clients.
+- If you contact me, be patient: I do not check email hourly, and I am not tied to social media.
 There are seldom emergencies of such magnitude, especially in business, that must be handled right away.
 If you need immediate assistance, dial 911.

 - I make space to think and stay in touch with real people from all walks of life.
 Most of us forget the vast majority of humanity is not hyper-connected to technology and do not have 6 or 7 figure annual incomes.
 I try to take public transport or walk (good for my health, good for the environment) and often shut down all electronic devices, especially my cell phone, for stretches.
 I am not a Luddite, however: I find technology liberating because it enables me to stay globally collected, access interesting research (thank you google scholar) and work with clients from beautiful, remote settings where I do my best thinking.

 If you are interested in learning more, fill out this form to contact me: